nocmar/wallet/Readme.md

-## Wallet, application helping with control of expenses written in ReactJS
+## App that can help track your expenses, written in ReactJS

 ## Installation
 ####1.
 On the command prompt run the following commands